Derek Martin: Career

-In September 2000, Martin started playing Charlie Slater in EastEnders.
-In April 2010 it was announced that Martin had been cut from the show, along with five other actors.
-In early 2011 he filmed a guest stint with EastEnders with Charlie due to return for two episodes around April 2011.
+Martin began playing Charlie Slater in EastEnders in September 2000.
+In April 2010 it was announced that he had been cut from the show, along with five other actors.
+In early 2011 he filmed a guest stint, with Charlie returning for two episodes around April 2011.
 He returned for another two episodes at Christmas 2013.
-On 11 February 2015, it was revealed that plans for Martin to make an EastEnders return had been called off, but in October, it was announced Martin would make a brief return for the upcoming Christmas/New Year period.
-He was written out of the show on Thursday, 7 January 2016, in part one of two episodes, in which his character suffered a cardiac arrest.
+On 11 February 2015 it was reported that plans for Martin to return had been cancelled, but in October it was announced that he would make a brief appearance over the Christmas and New Year period.
+He made his final appearance in January 2016, in which his character died after suffering a fatal heart attack.

-Martin also starred in a short film called Piggy Bank in 2004.
+In January 2012, Martin won the third series of Celebrity Coach Trip, alongside his EastEnders co-star John Altman.
+From 2010 to 2011 Martin served as King Rat of the Grand Order of Water Rats, an entertainment-industry charity and fraternity.

-In January 2012, Martin appeared as one of the first five couples in the third series of Celebrity Coach Trip partnering fellow actor John Altman.
+Personal life and death

-From 2010 to 2011, Martin held the role of King Rat for the Grand Order of Water Rats, an entertainment industry charity and fraternity.
+Martin was married twice, first to Christine Rigg in 1961 and then to Gloria Mitchell in 1971; both marriages ended in divorce.
+He had twin sons in 1978, David (died January 2026) and Jonathan with his second wife.
+In February 2010 it was reported that he was due to undergo knee surgery later that year, a condition he attributed to old age, playing football, and carrying meat during his earlier work at Smithfield Meat Market.
+In his later years, Martin lived in Hatfield, Hertfordshire.

-Personal life
+Martin died on 10 January 2026, aged 92.
+His death was announced on social media by a family friend.
+His agent later confirmed the news with a statement from Martin's family, saying that "He wasn't just a dad to us, he was a friend and supported us through our highs and lows" [...] adding, "He never stopped learning, he loved meeting people and was always generous with his time."

-In February 2010 it was revealed that Martin was due to undergo an operation on his knee, expected to be around May 2010.
-He said his complaint was due to old age, playing football and carrying meat in an old job at Smithfield Meat Market.
+EastEnders also paid tribute to Martin on their social media pages, saying they were "deeply saddened to hear of his passing", describing his portrayal of Charlie Slater as instantly cementing him in the hearts of the audience, as the head of one of EastEnders most iconic families.